|Vanuatu Resorts | Vanuatu Islands | Vanuatu Holiday Accommodation|

 |Page: Vanuatu Banking|

-Cash is king in Vanuatu
+One of the fundamentals is that cash is king in Vanuatu

 If you are travelling to the islands of Vanuatu, in addition to paying for your holiday accommodation, you will have to bring some spending money.
 Not only for your shopping at supermarkets, duty-free shopping, or tour bookings, but also to pay for your entertainment expenses, such as cafe bars and restaurants.